 While the technology is still in its infancy and will doubtless undergo many trials and revisions, implementing AI in healthcare promises to deliver better results for patients and ease the burden on providers.
 However, taking advantage of AI-powered programs will require the right hardware to support them.

-If your healthcare group is looking for new computer hardware to prepare for the AI surge, contact the team at Cybernet Manufacturing.
+If your healthcare group is looking for medical AI box PCs to take advantage of this new evolution, contact the team at Cybernet Manufacturing.
 Our medical-grade computers and tablets balance processing power with design features and certifications necessary for healthcare environments, such as IP 65-rated front bezels and IEC 60601-1 certification.